 People avert their eyes as their legs pump past him like pistons.
 His movements couldn’t be further away from theirs.
 They have their eye on optimum movement: apps have charted their ideal time-versus-fitness ratio.
 The dancing man is unsightly – a leftover from times when people had time.
 He is not in it for the exercise.
 I feel the collective embarrassment: it passes over the bobbing heads like a wave.
 What is he doing?
 Who is he dancing for?
 Why not just dance in front of the mirror at home?

 5pm, Saturday, Monbijou Park.
-A couple are sitting next to each other holding hands as I jog off to the left, passing close by; they are sitting on a bench behind the diamond-wire fencing.
+A couple are sitting next to each other as I jog off to the left, passing close by; they are sitting on a bench behind the diamond-wire fencing.
 She is young, with long brown hair; he is young, with short black hair.
 Both in puffer jackets because the sun has disappeared.
 Hers is white; his is black.
 He wears hair gel and she wears lipstick.
 It looks like their first date.
 On my next lap I see that they are sitting a little closer together.
 Lap three, they’re holding hands.
 By lap four, they are at it with tongues.
 Lap five, she is straddling him on the park bench and they are writhing about.
 On my sixth and final lap, they are sitting a little further apart, texting separately on their phones.

 12pm, Sunday, Kleingartenkolonie, Bornholmer Strasse.
 I have heard the blossom up here is pretty.
 First I have to risk my life crossing the dual carriageway.
 Then through the wooden tunnel and into another world.
 The urban landscape gives way to small gardens; each plot is a feat of inventiveness and derring-do.
 How the shacks and sheds manage to stay up is a mystery.
 They all bear the stamp of the individualist: blue painted roof here, a wheel for a window there.
 It’s warm.
 I see a tall, bulky man in his seventies, sweeping up leaves.
 He is wearing a lumberjack shirt rolled up at the sleeves.
 On his forearm is the remains of an old tattoo, greenish with age.
 He stops and looks off into the distance.
 A woman, also in her seventies, arrives on her bike with a basket; inside (I imagine) a picnic covered by a chequered tea towel.
 She kisses him on the cheek, slowly, lingeringly.
 They go into the lean-to hut holding hands.
 And there are some beautiful old cherry trees lining the path, with the promised blossom.